 Website speed can impact everything from sales to search engine performance, meaning ecommerce sites will literally pay the price for delays.
 If you’re running an ecommerce site that makes $100,000 per day, a one second page delay could cost you $2.5 million per year in lost sales.

-Any slow website, ecommerce or otherwise, will see an increase in bounce rate and a decrease in time on site.
+Any slow website load times, ecommerce or otherwise, will see an increase in bounce rate and a decrease in time on site.
 Even just a one second delay will reduce conversions by 4.42% for each second.

 If you’re trying to make sales online, then the revenue losses resulting from slow speeds will be pretty destructive.
 But check out how much improvement you can make by increasing site speed by just 0.1 seconds: